Chamour15/alx-system_engineering-devops/0x00-shell_basics/README.md

 19. 103-commas
     - A shell script that lists all the files and directories of the current directory, separated by commas (,).

+20. school.mgc
+    - A magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.